arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 == Changelog ==

+= 4.4 =
+* Date:
+* New Feature: Display image attributes in the Media Library columns (list view) to easily read image attributes without opening each image.
+* UI Enhancement: Improved placeholder text in settings text boxes and made them lighter to avoid confusion.

 = 4.3.1 =
 * Date: 25.April.2023.
 * Bug Fix: Fix a bug where trailing commas were used with unset and function calls.
 This is unsupported in PHP versions older than 7.3.